usagi-oni/usagi-oni.github.io/docs/scope.md

 #### I want to better my skills at making webpages and practice html to see what I can make.
 I know the basics, but maybe I can add more advanced things like different backgrounds and trying different fonts.
 ***
 ### Exclusions:

-#### Any games that aren't from the PlayStation or Xbox won't be included.
-Nothing past 2018 since that's when i graduated and barely had any time to play.
+* No games that aren't from Playstation or XBOX
+* Nothing past 2018
+* Dont make it look too much like a blog.
+Has to be Factual.

 ***
 ### Priorities:

-#### Finding the games, focusing on coding the page as well as how the interface will look and how i will organize the games.
-Potentially ordering them by date released or name.
+* Finding games
+* Organziing list based on albhabetical order
+* making website easily navigatable for audience
+* Able to view from phone

 ***
 ### Acceptance Criteria: